Pardhi: History

-The Pardhis are descendants of the Rajputs.
-Pardhis’ Rajput origin is confirmed by the fact that they have Rajput clan names and still speak Rajasthani dialect among them.
-Their names commonly end with the suffix "-singh".
-The Pardhis have common surnames like Salunkhe, Rathod, Sindiya, Chauhan (Chavan).
-They have also taken up Maratha surnames like Pawar, Shinde and Dabhade.
-They originated from Rajasthan.
-From Rajasthan they migrated to Maharashtra and other states through Gujarat.
+The Pardhis claim to be descendants of the Rajputs, although this origin is not supported by verifiable historical evidence.
+They reportedly speak a dialect of Rajasthani among themselves, and their names often end with the suffix "-singh".
+It is also claimed that the Pardhis have adopted Rajput surnames such as Salunkhe, Rathod, Sindiya, and Chauhan (Chavan) in an effort to assert higher social status.
+Additionally, they are said to have adopted Maratha surnames such as Pawar, Shinde, and Dabhade.
+According to some accounts, the Pardhis originated in Rajasthan and migrated to Maharashtra and other states through Gujarat.

 While in Gujarat, they took up Gujarati culture.
 They intermixed with Gujarati community and started speaking their language and also started worshipping Khodiyar Mata as their Kuldevi.

 Present day distribution

-According to the 1901 census the total number of Pardhi population was 12,214 of which 6,320 men and 5,894 women.
+According to the 1901 census in British India, the total number of Pardhi population was 12,214 of which 6,320 men and 5,894 women.
 During the same period in the state of Madhya Pradesh in the cities of Bhopal, Raisen and Sehore the total population of Pardhis were 1831.
 In the same state Bahelias and Chitas are also grouped with Pardhis.
 According to the 1981 census their number is 8,066.
 In Gujarat in 1981 census, Pardhi population is 814.
 In Maharashtra the Pardhi population is 95,115 (census data, 1981).
 According to 2001 census the total population of Pardhis in Maharashtra is 159,875.
 They are mainly spread over the districts of Amravati (20,568) Akola (17,578) Buldhana (16428) Jalgaon (16,849) Yavatmal (8,129) Osmanabad (9,959) Pune (7,230) and the other districts they are scattered.
 The Pardhi population data o f Mumbai is not available in the census record.